 Dr. Kinnear comes to us from the Kennedy Krieger Institute, where she was a staff psychologist and a Director of Clinical Services for the Behavior Management Clinic.
 In this position, Dr. Kinnear provided family, individual and group therapy services for children aged 15 months through 12 years, as well as direct clinical supervision and ongoing training of graduate level externs, doctoral level interns and postdoctoral fellows.

 Dr. Kinnear's work at the Child Study Center primarily includes behavior therapy/behavioral parent training and cognitive behavior therapy with children, ranging in age from 2 to 11 years old, and their families.
 Common behavior problems addressed in treatment include noncompliance/defiance, tantrums, verbal aggression, mild physical aggression, anxiety, toileting difficulties, and sleep concerns.
-Dr. Kinnear is certified in implementation of Parent Child Interaction Therapy (PCIT).
+Dr. Kinnear is a certified therapist and Level I trainer for Parent Child Interaction Therapy (PCIT).

 Director of Applied Behavior Analysis and Education

 Duy Le, BCBA, became the Director of Applied Behavior Analysis and Education in 2014.
 He is responsible for directing and overseeing the Autism Services Department, Behavior Disorders Clinic, and Jane Justin School.

 Previously, Duy served as Director of Applied Behavior Analysis Services where he provided behavior analytic services and designed specialized treatment for children with developmental disabilities.
 He holds the Rector Family Chair in Applied Behavior Analysis.
 Prior to joining the Child Study Center, he was a program manager for an interdisciplinary treatment team serving children and adolescents in a psychiatric hospital in Louisville, Kentucky.